Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 QCIA leaders

-Within each school the role of QCIA leader is undertaken by the principal’s delegate or their delegate.
+Within each school the principal’s delegate or their delegate undertakes the role of QCIA leader.
 Schools develop internal quality assurance processes to ensure they:

 • incorporate the principles of quality assurance into school quality assurance processes